Did You Suffer Permanent Hair Loss After Using This Drug?

 Hire An Experienced Lawyer Today

-With more than 170 years of combined experience, our Houston defective drug lawyers at Fleming, Nolen & Jez have the knowledge you need to fight for and secure the legal outcome you deserve.
-Give us a call at (866) 977-6671 to discuss your situation with a member of our firm today, or send us your information through our online form to request a free consultation.
+With more than 170 years of combined experience, our defective drug lawyers at Fleming, Nolen & Jez have the knowledge you need to fight for and secure the legal outcome you deserve, our attorneys have successfully recovered verdict awards and monetary compensation for our clients.
+Give us a call at (713) 621-7944 to discuss your situation with a member of our firm today, or send us your information through our online form to request a free consultation.